81 Comments

 thank you, Ashlee for putting this out.
 Putting words to how I've been feeling for a bit.
 I told my husband today, I cannot find anything to complain of, but I also am not excited of anything altogether.
 But your words are comforting to know this is not something I sit in alone.
 For you and with you, friend!

-Janie Reads & Writes's avatar
+Janie Palumbo's avatar

 Thank you for responding to the nudge!
 Your words blessed me.
 I am currently on day 2 back to work with my three-month old in daycare and just realized with surprising clarity that I do not -- after 3.5 years -- like this job anymore.
 "Untethered" is certainly the word!
 I feel less alone after reading this.
 Thank you.